jtsui23-code/2143-OOP/Assignments/P02B/README.md

 ## Class Design For Knucklebones

 # Dice Class
-  - Data:
+  - Data: Sides, Current Value
-  - Actions:
+  - Actions: roll(), getValue()
-  - Relationships:
+  - Relationships: Will be used by the Player.

 # Player Class
-  - Data:
+  - Data: Name, Score, diceSet, playerStats
-  - Actions:
+  - Actions: rollDice(), getScore()
-  - Relationships:
+  - Relationships: Each player will get a dice and participate in the game.
+Use Composition for Dice Class.

 # Game Class
-  - Data:
+  - Data: Players, Rules, currentRound
-  - -Actions:
+  - -Actions: startGame(), endGame(), updateScore()
-  - Relationships:
+  - Relationships: Controls Players and their actions.
+Uses composiiton for Players.

 # Knucklebones
-  - Data:
+  - Data: board(), knuckleboneSpecificRules()
-  - Actions:
+  - Actions: getWinner(), getLoser(), startRound(), endRound(), calculateLeaderBoard(),
-  - Relationships
+  - Relationships: Inherits from Game Class.